 By our count there are about a billion old-school Italian spots in this city, and Volare is the one holding it down in Streeterville.
 If you’re looking to sit down for a meal away from the chain restaurants, this is the spot.
 Get some pasta.

 Indian Garden is the OG IG.
 Meaning, it’s gone by that nickname since before Instagram was even invented.
-Everybody knows Devon St. is where most of the good Indian restaurants in town are, but getting up to Devon St. isn’t always practical.
-Indian Garden is easy to get to if you find yourself downtown, and the daily lunch buffet is so practical you’ll almost wish there were less food.
+Indian Garden is easy to get to if you find yourself downtown, and the daily lunch buffet is so practical you’ll almost wish there was less food.
 Almost.

 If we had to pick one Chicago sushi restaurant to eat at every day, it would be Mirai.
 Don’t dismiss this place because it’s located at the bottom of a Hilton on Mies van der Rohe Way.
 Mirai serves excellent sushi, from basic sashimi and nigiri to creative rolls.
 It’s not cheap, because good sushi never is, but it’s also not fancy and overpriced.
 Prices at Mirai are no different from those at most other sushi restaurants around, but the food is infinitely better.